 A government initiated referendum can be held with a general election, at a stand-alone poll or by postal vote.

 The government must pass legislation to enable the referendum to be held, unless the referendum is conducted by postal vote.
 The wording of the referendum question is decided as part of this legislative process.

 The legislation will also contain rules for advertising that supports or opposes the possible outcomes of the referendum, including caps on spending.

 - ask more than one question or have questions with more than two possible answers.

 About the referendums in 2020

-At this year’s general election, you can vote in two referendums.
-You can vote on whether the recreational use of cannabis should become legal.
-You can also vote on whether the End of Life Choice Act 2019 should come into force, giving people with a terminal illness the option of requesting assisted dying.
+At this year’s general election, you could vote in two referendums.
+You could vote on whether the recreational use of cannabis should become legal.
+You could also vote on whether the End of Life Choice Act 2019 should come into force, giving people with a terminal illness the option of requesting assisted dying.